ibizaman/skarabox/README.md

 that's writable on an USB key.

 On top of just booting up, Skarabox' beacon:
-- Assigns a static IP to the beacon which matches the server's IP.
+- Assigns a static IP to the beacon which matches the server's future IP.
-- Creates a WiFi hotspot with SSID "Skarabox".
+- Optionally creates a WiFi hotspot with SSID "Skarabox".

 To test the installation, Skarabox provides a VM beacon that runs on your laptop and which contains 2 OS drive and 2 data drive,